keanehatescoding/strathmore_docs/First year Second Semimester Notes/Communications II/CAT 1 Guidelines Answer.md

 vii.
 Comparing and contrasting related readings Compare how the author approaches the issues with other texts/sources.
 This makes you understand different points of view which makes you a more informed person during decision making.
 5. Annotation
-Annotation is writing brief notes, questions or meaningful words at the margin of the
+Annotation is writing brief notes, questions or meaningful words at the margin of the book your reading.
+Importance:
+i.
+Can be used for reference
+ii.
+Forces the reader to actively engage with the material. iii.
+It can act as a summary. iv.
+It forces one to think since they have to think what to right about the story.
+6. Skimming is getting the main ideas between a text while scanning is looking for a particular word or ideas in a text.
+Finally keeping a running dialogue with the author is proactively asking questions as the author narrates is arguments.
+7. Link critical reading and critical thinking
+They both involve questioning assumptions.
+Persuasive communication is
+Dominant culture - a culture that is most widely use and practised culture within a given society.
+High context culture
+Individualistic culture.
+Feminine culture
+Low context culture
+Collectivism
+Collectivism vs Individualism
+Individualism - people emphasize on self and personal achievements.
+Persuasive communication is the intentional communication designed to change attitudes and behaviour.